What I Wish I Knew Before Visiting CocoCay (Royal Caribbean’s Private Island)

 If you’re sailing on a Royal Caribbean cruise from practically anywhere on the East Coast, then it’s almost assured that you’re going to make a stop at Perfect Day at CocoCay — the cruise line’s private island.

-Now I’ve been fortunate enough to visit this spot countless times, including well before the island was completely transformed into what it is today.
-So what do I think people will wish they knew before they visited?
-Here are the things I wish I knew before visiting for the first time…
+Now having visited this spot a number of times over the years — including well before the island was completely transformed into what it is today — what do I think people will wish they knew before they visited?

 Lay of the Land